Photodetachment energy of negative hydrogen ions: Introduction

-Through the course of the years, many experiments were conducted to measure the hydrogen anion photodetachment threshold.
+Over the years, many experiments were conducted to measure the hydrogen anion photodetachment threshold.
 In Table \ref{tab:tab1_exp}, we list the most significant results.
 As one can see, the most precise value was provided by Lykke \textit{et al.} in 1991, which agrees with the two subsequent measurements presented in the table.
 It is worth noting that the experimental accuracy may potentially be improved by a large factor.
-Photodetachment energies have been measured with about 1 $\mu\text{eV}$ accuracy in several elements using the laser photodetachment microscopy method \cite{Ning2022}, see e.g. \cite{Carette2010}.
-This is to be compared to the 19 $\mu\text{eV}$ uncertainty of the current best measurement \cite{Lykke1991PhysRevA.43.6104}.
-Concerning theoretical determinations of this value, important results are reported in Table \ref{tab:tab2_theo}.
-It should be mentioned that highly accurate calculations were reported for light helium-like ions~\cite{Yerokhin2010}, but the $Z=1$ case was not considered.
-The last three entries in Table \ref{tab:tab2_theo}, Drake (1988), Kinghorn \& Adamowicz (1997), and Frolov \& Smith (2003), are not independent: the latter two adopt the same total correction of $-0.307\,505\,\text{cm}^{-1}$ from Drake, comprising relativistic, relativistic-recoil, Lamb shift, and finite nuclear size contributions.
-None of these works report error bars.
+Photodetachment energies have been measured with about 1 $\mu\mathrm{eV}$ accuracy in several elements using the laser photodetachment microscopy method \cite{Ning2022}, see e.g. \cite{Carette2010}.
+This is to be compared to the 19 $\mu\mathrm{eV}$ uncertainty of the current best measurement \cite{Lykke1991PhysRevA.43.6104}.

+On the theory side, it should be mentioned that highly accurate calculations were reported for light helium-like ions~\cite{Yerokhin2010}, but the $Z=1$ case was not considered.
+Important theoretical results for the $\mathrm{H}^-$ photodetachment threshold are reported in Table \ref{tab:tab2_theo}.
+The last three entries of this table, Drake (1988), Kinghorn \& Adamowicz (1997), and Frolov \& Smith (2003), are not independent: the latter two adopt the same total correction of $-0.307\,505\,\mathrm{cm}^{-1}$ from Drake, comprising relativistic, relativistic-recoil, Lamb shift, and finite nuclear size contributions.
+None of these works reports error bars.
 This absence of independent verification and quantified uncertainties is a primary motivation for the present study.

 The organization of the paper is as follows.
-Section \ref{sec:Theory} presents the theoretical framework for hydrogenic (hydrogen isotopes) and helium-like systems (negative hydrogen isotopes).
-Numerical evaluations for neutral hydrogen isotopes and their corresponding negative ions are reported in Section \ref{sec:Numerical-evaluations}.
-The resulting photodetachment energies are discussed in Section \ref{subsec:Photodetachment-energy-of} and compared with previous theoretical predictions and experimental determinations.
-A summary and outlook are given in Section \ref{sec:Summary-and-outlook}.
+Sec. \ref{sec:Theory} presents the theoretical framework for hydrogenic (hydrogen isotopes) and helium-like systems (negative hydrogen isotopes).
+Numerical evaluations for neutral hydrogen isotopes and their corresponding negative ions are reported in Sec. \ref{sec:Numerical-evaluations}.
+The resulting photodetachment energies are discussed in Sec. \ref{subsec:Photodetachment-energy-of} and compared with previous theoretical predictions and experimental determinations.
+A summary and outlook are given in Sec. \ref{sec:Summary-and-outlook}.
 Details of the high-precision evaluation of the Bethe logarithm are provided in Appendix \ref{sec:Many-body-Bethe-logarithm}.

 Throughout the manuscript, equations are expressed in atomic units ($e=\hbar=4\pi\epsilon_{0}=1$, $\alpha\equiv e^{2}/4\pi\epsilon_{0}\hbar c=c^{-1}$), except for the electron mass $m$, which is retained to provide clarity in expressions involving electron and nuclear masses.